Nymphon gracile: Anatomy and general body description

+Distribution and habitat

+Nymphon gracile occurs in the Northeast Atlantic and in the Mediterranean Sea.

+The species inhabits the sublittoral zone and occurs amongst hydroids and sea anemones.

 Ecology and behavior

-Food Consumption
+Food consumption

 The main organ for food uptake in the species is a triradially symmetric proboscis with a terminal mouth that has three movable lips.
 The species has laterally positioned chelifores, and dorsally positioned palps.
 Gland openings near the mouth are suspected to secrete saliva.
 Food is processed and filtered through the midgut.
 Intracellular digestion occurs by pinocytosis.
 The species makes use of all appendages while feeding.
 Species-specific behavior involves the chelae being used to macerate their prey.

 Diet

 The species mainly feeds on coelenterates.
 The larvae are ectoparasites of hydroids.
 N. gracile have been observed eating gastropod Nucella eggs in the wild.
 They have also been seen feeding upon the detritus that had accumulated on their bodies, using their ovigera to pick it up and bring it to their mouth.
 Since this is their diet, their main source of energy is from lipids and carbohydrate sugars.